backupsim2realai/backupsim2realai.github.io/_posts/2019-04-15-Dynamic-Model-Of-Manipulators.markdown

 Therefore, the Lagrangian is $$\mathcal{L}(q, \dot q) = \mathcal{K}(q, \dot q) - \mathcal{P}(q)$$.

-**Why is Lagrangian negative of Kinetic and Potential?**
-The conversion of kinetic energy into potential energy or vice versa is just a kind of conversion.
-But since total energy is conserved, kinetic minus potential is a handy measure of how much got converted from one to the other.

 The Euler-Lagrange equations are defined as

 $$\psi_i = \frac{d}{dt} \bigg( \frac{\partial \mathcal{L}}{\partial \dot q_i} \bigg) - \frac{\partial \mathcal{L}}{\partial \dot q_i} \hspace{10mm} i = 1, 2, \cdots, n $$